 Holding Is Everything

 Ok, maybe not everything but I believe it’s the most important consideration when anchoring.
 We knew a big storm was coming so we wanted a place with good protection.
 Our first stop was Hatchet Bay.
 It’s one of those places were a cut was created in the rock that opens to a small bay.
 It is surrounded on all sides by land so the protection should be excellent.
 The bottom however was mostly mud and grass.
 It took a couple of tries to set the anchor.
-We met up with some more experienced cruisers who suggested a better option just a few miles north.
-It was open to the west and north but had good east protection which is where the storm was coming from.
+We were with some more experienced cruisers who suggested a better option just a few miles north at Mutton Fish Point.
+One of the houses on the beach is owned by singer Lenny Kravitz but we never were sure which one.
+This area is open to the west and north but had good east protection which is where the storm was coming from.
 We went up there and anchored before the blow.
 The bottom was good sand and provided excellent holding.
 I dove the anchor to make sure it was set well and we prepared for a storm.
 We only saw 30k winds and lots of rain.
 This was our first storm at anchor and I was so worried about dragging I stayed up in the cockpit all night.
 This experience made me much more confident to anchor and ride out a big blow.
 There would be more, and worse ones to come.

 Have A Good Anchor